qingushu/Columbia-CSEE-W4119/README.md

 3. Install project dependencies from the root repository.
 For Mac users: `pip install -r requirements.txt`.
 4. Ensure you are in the top-most directory.

-### 1️⃣ Start the tracker server via server.py using command-line arguments (CLI)
+### 1️⃣ Start the Tracker-Server via server.py using command-line arguments (CLI)

 `python application/server.py <tracker_port> <tracker_ip_address> <string_of_comma_separated_ballot_options>`

 Example: python server.py 8005 127.0.0.1 'Adam,Bob,Catherine'

 The example above will create a server instance containing the ballot options 'Adam', 'Bob', and 'Catherine.'
 A tracker will also be created.
+Note that the tracker only stores the list of peers and the application-layer server.py will store the ballot options that tracker.py will access when receiving other client-peers requests.

-### 2️⃣ Start the peers with the UI
+### 2️⃣ Start the Peers + UI

-Run client.py which will server as the main entry point for the client side application.
+Run client.py which will serve as the main entry point for the client side application.
 Each instance will run a peer.

 `streamlit run application/client.py --server.port <streamlit_ui_port> --server.address <streamlit_ui_addr> <peer_port> <peer_addr> <tracker_port> <addr>`.